Outlook 2013 Manual Setup for IMAP

-This page explains how to set up Microsoft Outlook 2010 to send and receive email for an email mailbox you’ve created.
+This page explains how to manually set up Microsoft Outlook 2013 to send and receive email for an email mailbox you’ve created.

 Before you continue, you should enter your email address (the address you want to set up in Outlook) in the box above.
 Entering your email address makes sure that the instructions below are correct.

 Use the Start menu to start Outlook 2013.
 If you’ve never used Outlook before, it will prompt you to create a new account.
 In that case, skip ahead to step 2.

 If you’ve previously used Outlook and it doesn’t prompt you, click the File tab, then the Add Account button:

 When this window appears, leave the spaces empty, choose the Manually configure server settings or additional server types option, then click Next.

 4. The “POP and IMAP Account Settings” window appears.

 This is the window where you’ll enter most of your account settings.
 You want the window to look like this:

 - “Your Name” is the name that other people will see when you send them email.
 It should usually be your real name, such as Bill Gates or Joan of Arc.

 - Enter your “Email Address”.
 The address must be the email address of the mailbox you created in your account management control panel.